Mishima incident: Speech on the balcony

 Mishima did not use a microphone because he placed an emphasis on getting as close as possible to the spirituality of the Shinpūren rebellion by the God-honoring party (敬神党, Keishintō), one of the parties formed by samurai with the philosophy of Sonnō jōi.
-He adhered on using his own voice to roar, without using a microphone or loudspeaker.
-In his dialogue with Fusao Hayashi, Dialogue: Theory about the Japanese (対話・日本人論, Taiwa: Nihonjin ron) (1966), Mishima had spoken passionately about how the Shinpūren samurai placed white fans on their heads when passing under electric wires in order to oppose Western civilization, and about the meaning of their yamato-damashii in venture fighting with only Japanese swords.
+He insisted on using his own voice to roar, without using a microphone or loudspeaker.
+In his dialogue with Fusao Hayashi, Dialogue: Theory about the Japanese (対話・日本人論, Taiwa: Nihonjin ron) (1966), Mishima had spoken passionately about how the Shinpūren samurai placed white fans on their heads when passing under electric wires to oppose Western civilization, and about the meaning of their yamato-damashii in venture fighting with only Japanese swords.
 (Note: When the training of the Tatenokai, Mishima had explained the reason why the smallest military unit was ten people, saying to students, "The range that a person can convey the true meaning of what he or she speaks without error and have the other person accurately understand is a maximum of ten people," he also had said "unless the speaker speaks in a normal voice within a range where the listener can directly get through the speaker's facial expressions, breathing, and sign of presence, the true meaning of what is being said is not easily conveyed," and that "if a speaker speaks to a large audience using a microphone, a modern convenience, and raises his or her voice, it is bound to contain falsehood and exaggeration, and essentially fails to move people's hearts.")

 Regarding the reason why the JSDF personnel did not listen carefully to Mishima's speeches, the manga artist Shigeru Mizuki has reflected in 1989, some 20 years later, saying, "The reason why Mishima was not taken seriously by the JSDF personnel, even though he emphasized Bushidō, was probably because the JSDF personnel at the time had also already become inclined toward individualism and hedonism in economically prosperous Japan."

-The Weekly magazine Sunday Mainichi (サンデー毎日) reporter Takao Tokuoka (徳岡孝夫) and NHK reporter Munekatsu Date (伊達宗克) had been contacted in advance by Mishima and were promised to come to Ichigaya Hall at 11:00 a.m. on the morning of the day.
+The Weekly magazine Sunday Mainichi (サンデー毎日) reporter Takao Tokuoka (徳岡孝夫) and NHK reporter Munekatsu Date (伊達宗克) had been contacted in advance by Mishima and were asked and promised to come to Ichigaya Hall at 11:00 am on the morning of the day.
 When Tokuoka and Date arrived at the hall, they were each given an envelope containing Mishima's letter, Geki, and the last commemorative photo of the five men, via Kenichi Tanaka (田中健一) and Kenji Kurata (倉田賢司), respectively, of the Tatenokai members who were close friends of Masakatsu Morita.
 Mishima had entrusted it to them in case the Geki was confiscated by the police and the incident was covered up.
-Tokuoka had hidden it inside his sock and had run toward the balcony, had listened to the speech.
+Tokuoka had hidden it inside his sock, run toward the balcony, and listened to the speech.